ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Chapter 2: Using Replication Manager

   This chapter introduces the graphical user interface of Replication Manager.
-Then, it covers the steps to be taken to connect Replication Manager to Altibase database and describes the detail usage of Replication Manager.
+Then, it covers the steps to be taken to connect Replication Manager to Altibase database and describes describes how to use Replication Manager in detail.

 #### Documentation Conventions